KelvinHere/hello-django/README.md

 * `import dj_database_url` in this file
 * DATABASES = {'default': dj_database_url.parse('your database url from heroku')}

+#### PostgresDB production and MySqlite for development
+Allow the app to use local db when developing and auto use PostgresDB when deployed.

+- Check the DIFF for the commit called "DB: Set up a local and deployed database at the same time"

 ### Deploying

 - you may need to update the config below